Hizoul/preact-to-nativescript/README.md

 - ActionBar Known Limitations
   - SystemIcon is not respected
   - NavigationButton doesn't properly render
-- Document and enable usage / registration of plugin components
 - probably more that isn't in scope yet

 # Credits